Donate or Resell

 - Fabric scraps

-Look up these organizations to find the most convenient drop box, collection truck, thrift store or curbside service.
+Choose the most convenient thrift store, drop box, collection truck, or scheduled curbside service:

 - Northwest Center